diyjac/SDC-System-Integration/README.md

 __GO VULTURE!__

+### WAYPOINT Experimental 2 - CPP

+Experiment with CPP version of waypoint updater using path planner C++ code from Term3 project 1.

 ### Installation

 * Be sure that your workstation is running Ubuntu 16.04 Xenial Xerus or Ubuntu 14.04 Trusty Tahir.
 [Ubuntu downloads can be found here](https://www.ubuntu.com/download/desktop).